European Solidarity Corps – International Youth Houses in Pori, Finland

 How to apply

-Before applying we kindly ask you to read the information below carefully and consider if this project is really for you.
+Before applying, we kindly ask you to read the information below carefully and consider if this project is really for you.

 Notice that you have to apply in two steps